Jefferson Gottardi: Club

 Born in Santa Cruz de la Sierra, Gottardi began his career in his native Bolivia, attending the prestigious Tahuichi Academy (which also produced Marco Etcheverry and Jaime Moreno), and playing for Oriente Petrolero and Bolívar in the Liga de Fútbol Profesional Boliviano.

 He secured a loan move to the United States in 1999 to play for Tampa Bay Mutiny, and scored two goals on his MLS debut in a 5–2 loss to D.C.
 United, but never truly settled in Major League Soccer.
 He was waived by the team in August 1999, having played just 11 games, scoring 4 goals.

 After leaving Tampa, Gottardi went on loan at Deportivo Táchira in Venezuela, and then moved to Goiás in Brazil, his final club.

 International

 Gottardi was a member of the Bolivia national team, having competed in the qualifying tournament for the 1996 Atlanta Olympics, and in qualifying for the Copa América 1999 in Paraguay.
 In the end he only earned one senior cap, a friendly match against the United States.

 Personal life

 His father, Toninho Gottardi, was a Brazilian who managed Oriente Petrolero.

+His wife’s name is Veruschka Gotardi Wanderley and daughter’s name Alessia Gotardi Wanderley.